xyzisinus/grader4AutolabProjectNeedingVM/README.md

 If you are a teaching staff with existing VM-dependent Autolab graders and look to adapting your graders to the environment of a container-based grading system, the Grader may be useful to you.

-##### Update: An [Gradescope grader](https://github.com/xyzisinus/GradescopeGrader4Autolab) has been built with the Grader at its core to run made-for-Autolab graders.

 ### Adapting to a grading system (for teaching staff)